|

 The city once flourished as a commercial and export centre for Asia and had a population of 250,000.

-Ephesus stood at the mouth of the Cayster River in Turkey on a gulf of the Aegean Sea.
+Ephesus stood at the mouth of the Menderes River in Turkey on a gulf of the Aegean Sea.

 Also on the lower site near the harbour is the Library of Celsus, which is the most impressive ruin at Ephesus.
 The library was originally built from 110AD to 135AD and housed as many as 15,000 scrolls.
 The library facade has been restored to its original condition.